-As HFHS workforce members, we must comply with all HFHS policies and procedures designed to ensure proper and legal employment practice or appropriate standards of workplace environment contribution to serving the health care needs of our diverse communities.
-HFHS does not discriminate in the recruitment, hiring, promotion, termination or any other condition of employment or career development based on race, religion, national origin, sex, age, marital status, sexual orientation, height, weight, disability, citizenship or veteran status.
+Diversity and Equal Opportunity Employment: HFH respects and values the unique talents of all employees and is committed to creating an environment and culture that maximizes their personal growth and their contribution to serving the health care needs of our diverse communities.
+HFH does not discriminate in the recruitment, hiring, promotion, termination or any other condition of employment or career development based on race, religion, national origin, sex, age, marital status, sexual orientation, height, weight, disability, citizenship or veteran status.
 Unlawful discrimination includes harassment of individuals based on any of these factors.